Topics for Week 3 Student Presentations

 Week 3 Topics

-Each student must prepare an oral presentation on their chosen topic
+Each student must select a topic and prepare an oral presentation

-should last 2 to 2 and a half minutes.
-No visual aids (Powerpoint, posters) are to be used.
+should last 3 minutes.
+No visual aids (PPT, posters) are to be used.

 You are welcome to use the chalkboard of course.